JamesSwatton/jadek/weird-canteen.md

 ## Submissions

-Size A4, portrait-orientation, colour or black and white.
+Size A4, portrait orientation, colour or black and white.
 Email [weirdcanteen@gmail.com](mailto:weirdcanteen@gmail.com) with submissions or questions.

 ## Got a secret?